 It is very simple to follow the “rule” for Phase II: On Day one – you eat only foods listed on the “allowed” food list.
 On day two, you eat only the foods from Phase I. So a typical schedule would be: Phase II foods, Phase I foods, Phase II foods, Phase I foods – alternating between the two phases for the seventeen days of the cycle.

-As with all diets or changes in your eating habits, seek the advice of a medical professional to ensure that any particular plan is right for you.
+As with all diets or changes in your eating habits, seek the advice of a medical professional.
+Ensure that any particular plan is right for you.

 “Achieve” (days 35-51):